vicenteicc2008/SEC-Battery/README.md

 ## [Experimental Driver For Samsung Galaxy S9]
 > Based on [Hotdog Battery](https://github.com/sunflower2333/HotdogBattery).
   - This driver enables Windows to get information about both battery packs used in Samsung Galaxy S9.
-It does not provide charging capabilities.
+It does not provide charging capabilities for now.
   - It may not work on other devices.
 Or even different version of starqlte.

 # License